Duke of York and Albany: History

 The individual dukedoms of York and of Albany had previously each been created several times in the Peerages of England and Scotland respectively.
 Each had become a traditional title for the second son of the monarch and had become united (but separately awarded) in the House of Stuart.

 During the 18th century, the double dukedom of York and Albany was created three times in the Peerage of Great Britain.
 The title was first held by Duke Ernest Augustus of Brunswick-Lüneburg, Bishop of Osnabrück, the youngest brother of King George I. He died without issue.

 The second creation of the Dukedom of York and Albany was for Prince Edward, younger brother of King George III.
 He also died without issue, having never married.
-The third and last creation of the Dukedom of York and Albany was for Prince Frederick Augustus, the second son of King George III.
+The third and final creation of the Dukedom of York and Albany was for Prince Frederick Augustus, the second son of King George III.
 He served as Commander-in-Chief of the British Army for many years, and he was the original "grand old Duke of York" in the popular rhyme.
 He died without legitimate issues.

 Each time the Dukedom of York and Albany was created, it had only one occupant, with that person dying without legitimate issue.

-Queen Victoria granted the title Duke of Albany (single geographic designation) in 1881 to her fourth son, Prince Leopold, and the title Duke of York (single geographic designation) in 1892 to her eldest grandson (second but by then only living) Prince George.
+Queen Victoria granted the title Duke of Albany (single geographic designation) in 1881 to her fourth son, Prince Leopold, and the title Duke of York (single geographic designation) in 1892 to her eldest grandson (second but by then only living) Prince George, the future George V.